ad13380/WIS-v1/README.md

 ### Roadmap
 - Displaying their social  media feed (if they have one)
 - Displaying a news feed of articles that mention them
-- Displaying the current spacecraft they are on
+- Displaying the current spacecraft they are in
 - Displaying their launch date and total number of days in space
 - Better animations for site loading and cards appearing
 - Placeholder images and descriptions in case data is not available for a given astronaut